EliotKhachi/publicZk/202403180339/README.md

 # Users and Roles

-Users are tied to a specific person.
+Users are tied to a specific *person*.
 They are Authentication based.
+Roles are tied to a specific *permission*.
+They are Authorization based.

 ## Tags